 Hinsdale Chorale is a non-profit and educational organization comprised of dedicated professional and amateur singers led by a professional director and accompanist.
 The group presents formal programs twice each year as well as several special appearances for the Hinsdale community.
 The holiday show has traditionally been the most extensive performance, often highlighted by orchestral accompaniment of solo and choral selections and often including an audience sing-along.
 The second formal show takes place in the spring and has provided the opportunity for us to extend the range of music selections.
 The group also supports Hinsdale’s Memorial Day services at Memorial Hall with patriotic selections, and participates in Hinsdale’s annual Christmas Walk featuring holiday favorites.

-Hinsdale Chorale is thrilled to announce that Laura Coster will be directing our 2017 Holiday program and Dr. Mary Hopper will conduct our Spring 2018 program.
-More details to come!
+Hinsdale Chorale was thrilled to have Laura Coster conduct our 2017 Holiday program and Dr. Mary Hopper conduct our Spring 2018 program.

-Laura Coster is thrilled to conduct the Hinsdale Chorale for their winter concert.
-She retired last spring after directing choirs and teaching Advanced Placement Music Theory for 32 years at Community High School District 99 in Downers Grove.
+Laura Coster retired in the spring of 2017 after directing choirs and teaching Advanced Placement Music Theory for 32 years at Community High School District 99 in Downers Grove.
 She is a National Board-Certified music teacher and also has a wealth of experience directing music and choreography for musical theatre productions.
 In her tenure at Downers Grove South, she directed choirs at all levels and worked on a choral team to provide rich choral experiences for her students.
 She has a bachelor and master’s degree in music education and choral conducting from the University of Illinois in Champaign.
 In addition, Laura has a master’s degree in school counseling from Northeastern IL University.